 Computer equipped with special input device (e.g., voice input, alternative keyboard)

 Assignments made available in electronic format; use of email to facilitate communication

 Below you will find examples of teaching techniques in the classroom, laboratory, examinations, and field work that benefit all students, but are especially useful for students who have disabilities.

-Select course materials early so that students and the Learning Assistance Center have enough time to create or obtain alternative text, including Etext, Braille, and large print.
+Select course materials early so that students and the Learning Assistance Center & Disability Services have enough time to create or obtain alternative text, including Etext, Braille, and large print.

 Make syllabi, short assignment sheets, and reading lists available in electronic format.